LV-APT/lvCICD/README.md

           # Write your PowerShell commands here.
           & $(lvCICD) [Operation] [Parameter1] [Parameter2] [Parameter3] ...

 > If you need to use Result of lvCICD, use this snippet instead.
 Change variable name in your case.
+Refer to [Set variables in scripts](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/set-variables-scripts?view=azure-devops&tabs=powershell) for more information.

     - task: PowerShell@2
       displayName: [your_action_step_name]